haroldferns/ocqs/index.md

 [Kvm image]:  https://appcenter.software-univention.de/univention-apps/current/owncloud/Univention-App-owncloud-KVM.qcow2
 [VMware image]:  https://appcenter.software-univention.de/univention-apps/current/owncloud/Univention-App-owncloud-vmware.zip

-2. Install the appliance on your virtualization platform.
-Refer to the documentation for your platform if you need help with this.
+2.	*Install the appliance* on your virtualization platform.
+	Refer to the platform documentation if needed.

-3. Setup your ownCloud Server instance
+3.	*Setup your ownCloud Server* instance
-	Note: Keep a record of all the settings you provide in this section.
+	*Note:* Keep a record of all the settings you provide in this section.
 You will need them later.

-	1. Select the appropriate Language, Locale, and keyboard settings.
+	3.1 *Select the appropriate Language*, Locale, and keyboard settings.

-	2. For Domain and Network configuration:
+	3.2 *Domain and Network configuration:*
-		Select the "Obtain IP address automatically (DHCP)" option.
+		* Select the "Obtain IP address automatically (DHCP)" option.
-		Use 8.8.8.8 and 8.8.4.4 for preferred and alternate DNS server, if needed.
+		* Use 8.8.8.8 and 8.8.4.4 for preferred and alternate DNS server, if needed.
-		If use a proxy server, provide your proxy server details.
+		* If use a proxy server, provide your proxy server details.

-	3. For Domain setup:
+	3.3 *Domain setup:*
-		Choose "Manage users and permissions directly on this system" if you're not part of any domain or you don't know which option to choose.
+		* Choose "Manage users and permissions directly on this system" if you're not part of any domain or you don't know which option to choose.
-		If you are part of a UCS or Active Directory domain, select your preferred option.
+		* If you are part of a UCS or Active Directory domain, select your preferred option.

-	4. For Account information:
+	3.4 *Account information:*
 		Provide your organization name, a real email address, and a strong password.
 This email address will be used to email you a license key file that will be needed for authorization.

-	5. Host settings:
+	3.5 *Host settings:*
 		Provide a Fully Qualified Domain Name (FQDN), if you can set one up else, use the  default values provided.

-	6. Confirm configuration settings: review everything and proceed.
+	3.6 *Confirm configuration settings:* review everything and proceed.

-	7. Wait till the install is complete and the server has rebooted.
-Proceed to configure ownCloud Server.
+	3.7 Once the installation is complete and the server has rebooted, proceed to configure ownCloud Server.

-Installing ownCloud Server for experts
+## Installing ownCloud Server for experts
 --------------------------------------
-If you know what you're doing and choose to roll-your-own for production environments:
+You know what you're doing and choose to roll-your-own for production environments using one of these three options:

-OPTION 1: Download a [tarball] [tb] or [zipfile] [zp] and build.
+1. Download a [tarball] [tb] or [zipfile] [zp] and build.
 Refer to the [prerequisites] [pr] and [installation instructions] [ii] to proceed.

-OPTION 2: Add repositories or [download packages directly] [dr] and install for your preferred flavor of Linux.
+2. Add repositories or [download packages directly] [dr] and install for your preferred flavor of Linux.
 Refer to the [prerequisites] [pr] and [installation instructions] [ii] to proceed.

-OPTION 3: Get a [docker image] [dk] if you use Docker and install ownCloud Server using [these instructions] [dki].
+3. Get a [docker image] [dk] if you use Docker and install ownCloud Server using [these instructions] [dki].

 [pr]: https://doc.owncloud.org/server/10.2/admin_manual/installation/system_requirements.html
 [ii] :https://doc.owncloud.org/server/10.2/admin_manual/installation/manual_installation.html